byteg/financial_api/README.md

   or
   rbenv install 3.4.4
   ```
-  * Install dependencies and prepare database:
+  * Install dependencies and prepare the database:
   ```
   bundle
   ./bin/rails db:create